joeskolengaden/marwin/README.md

 # MARWIN
 An Open Source Rapid Deployable DIY MARS Rover

+## Primary Aim
+To develop an opensource space rover by utilizing all posiible opensoure materal and also make the rover flexible for deployment at multiple purposes including research, resuce, military and defence purposes.

 ## Abstract

 MARWIN is intended to be one of the first opensource DIY space rover projects which could be developed very easily.
 The rover is designed to be highly customizable with a modular design approach.
 MARWIN could open up the future for rapidly deployable rover solutions for exploration of other planets.